bitwarden/contributing-docs/docs/getting-started/server/self-hosted/index.md

 ## Licensed Features

-In order to develop against [licensed features](https://bitwarden.com/help/licensing-on-premise/) on your self-hosted instance, you will need to unlock them with a license file that is registered in your cloud-configured instance.
+If you need to develop against [licensed features](https://bitwarden.com/help/licensing-on-premise/) on your self-hosted instance, you will need to unlock them with a license file that is registered in your cloud-configured instance.

 To do this, you should first start both your local cloud-configured and self-hosted web clients, as